 The world is an emptier place without new words from American poet Mary Oliver (September 10, 1935 – January 17, 2019).
 Though she’d demur: I’ve written enough.
 Read and enjoy.

 “Just a minute” said a voice in the weeds,So I stood stillin the day’s exquisite early morning lightand so I didn’t crush with my great feetany small or unusual thing just happening to pass bywhere I was passing byon my way to the blueberry fields,and maybe it was the toad,and maybe it was the June beetle,and maybe it was the pink and tender worm,who does his work without limbs or eyes,and does it well…

-And she’d be right.
-In this bright, simple, and imminently approachable collection of hitherto unpublished poems, Why I Wake Early, Mary Oliver calls arranging flowers “fifteen minutes of music with nothing playing,” contemplates the unknowable divine, and cherishes the earth in all its smallest bits and parts.
+Read and enjoy.
+In this bright, simple, and imminently approachable collection of hitherto unpublished poems, Why I Wake Early, Mary Oliver calls arranging flowers “fifteen minutes of music with nothing playing,” contemplates the unknowable divine and cherishes the earth in all its bits and parts.

 Hello, sun in my face.